aiidateam/aiida-sssp-workflow/README.md

 the `npool` and `ndiag` is explicitly set to 1 for atomic calculation.
 Since there is only one kpoint in atomic case, there is no efficient lost of this parallelization setting.

+Because using too many `mpiprocs` (128 in EIGER) in atomic calculation would cause spurious issue the calculation terminate and not being handled.
+The maximum number of mpiprocs is set to `32`.

 ### Walltime settings

 The max wallclock seconds are set from the `options` input parameters from verification workflow.